This troubleshooting guide includes the steps you can take to troubleshoot and resolve common chat connection issues.

 - Clear your cache and cookies.
 Your browser will store information about the sites you visit over time.
 Clearing your browsing data can resolve formatting or loading issues.

-- Log into your account in a private browsing window, incognito window, and different web browser.
+- Log into your account in a private browsing window, incognito window, and different web browsers.
 If you have success in a different web browser or private browsing window, your issue is most likely due to a browser extension or setting.

 - Remove extensions or restore default browser settings that may block your ability to chat with customers.